 5.2.
 Where the Customer selects a fixed term on the Website as a Selected Option (where available), the Services will be provided for that term and early termination options are not available.

 Provision of Service

 6.2.
 The Supplier will provide email support between the hours of 8:30am to 5:00pm AEST on Business Days for matters which relate directly to the provision of Service.

 6.3.
-Provision of the Service is subject to the terms and conditions of the Agreement including without limitation
+Provision of the Service is subject to the terms and conditions of the Agreement including without limitation clause 6.4.

 6.4.
 The Customer must not, nor may the Customer permit any other person to do any of the following, or attempt to do so: